wtfplutolol/zzboard-public/README.md

 ## Why ZZBoard?

 - **Open source** — every line of code is right here.
 Read it, fork it, modify it, share it.
-- **Fully customizable** — 8 themes, adjustable settings, your city, your tasks, your Spotify keys.
-It's yours.
+- **Fully customizable** — 8 themes, adjustable settings, your city, your tasks, your cat's name, your Spotify keys.
-- **Auto-updating** — ZZBoard checks GitHub Releases every time you launch and updates itself silently.
-You never have to manually download a new version.
+- **Auto-updating** — ZZBoard checks GitHub Releases every launch and updates itself silently.
+You never need to download a new version manually.
+- **Cat-powered** — a sleeping cat lives on your dashboard and reacts to music, weather, CPU and the time of day.
 - **No account required** — just download and run.
 Spotify is optional and uses your own API keys stored locally.
 - **No telemetry** — nothing is collected or sent anywhere.
 Your config stays on your machine.